Pulmonary Hypertension Caused by Systolic Heart Failure

-- Medications - Many patients respond well to medications that lower blood pressure and make the heart's pumping function easier.
+- Medications — many people respond well to medications that lower blood pressure and make the heart's pumping function easier.

 - Left Ventricular Assist Devices (LVAD) — UPMC cardiologists have been on the leading edge of LVAD treatment since the technology was introduced in the 1980s, and have been leaders in improving the technology since then.
 These implantable devices pump blood into the body just as a healthy heart would.
 LVADs can be used:

-- When a patient is waiting for a heart transplant - LVADs are used as a "bridge" to heart transplantation, meaning that they do the work of the heart until a human heart becomes available.
+- When a person is waiting for a heart transplant.
+LVADs are used as a "bridge" to heart transplantation, meaning that they do the work of the heart until a human heart becomes available.

-- Heart Transplantation - Our physicians are leading experts in heart transplantation as part of the UPMC Thomas E. Starzl Transplantation Institute, a nationally regarded center of excellence in transplantation.
+- Heart Transplant — our doctors are leading experts in heart transplantation as part of the UPMC Thomas E. Starzl Transplantation Institute, a nationally regarded center of excellence in transplantation.